-The task purpose from a behaviourist standpoint would therefore focus on how the task can reinforce desired behaviours, while avoiding undesirable behavioural responses.
+The task purpose from a behaviourist standpoint would therefore be centred on how the task can reinforce desired behaviours, while avoiding undesirable behavioural responses.
 Thus, tasks that promote memorisation and repetition of knowledge (rote learning) could be prevalent in a classroom with a behaviourist approach.
 The learner would be undertaking tasks that demonstrate knowledge is transmitted.

-As this theory believes learning is a search for meaning and understanding, the constructivist classroom could include tasks of a discovery or inquiry-based nature.
+As this theory believes learning is a search for meaning and understanding, the constructivist classroom would more likely include tasks of a discovery or inquiry-based nature.
 The learner would be undertaking tasks that demonstrate that knowledge is constructed.

 The next blog will look at approaches to task design.